sambhav2612/Android-Practicals/android-programming/README.md

-# Sem3-Pracs
+# android-programming
 ### Overview

-A directory to my work in Sem3 of my undergrad.
+A directory to android-programming in Sem3 of my undergrad.

 ```
 .